 5. Turning down an offer too quickly can be a big mistake

-And, a lot of the hospitality professionals do it after they have through gruelling interview rounds already.
+And, a lot of professionals do it after they have through gruelling interview rounds already.

 Declining an offer from an employer too hastily can be a great put-off, and one of the most common salary negotiations mistakes one should avoid at all costs.